MIC-DKFZ/nnUNet/documentation/dataset_format.md

 When adding your custom dataset, take a look at the [dataset_conversion](../nnunetv2/dataset_conversion) folder and pick an id that is not already taken.
-IDs 1-10 are Medical Segmentation decathlon.
+IDs 001-010 are for the Medical Segmentation Decathlon.

-- **imagesTr** contains the images belonging to the training cases. nnU-Net will run pipeline configuration, training with cross-validation, as well as finding postprocesing and the best ensemble on this data.
+- **imagesTr** contains the images belonging to the training cases. nnU-Net will perform pipeline configuration, training with cross-validation, as well as finding postprocessing and the best ensemble using this data.
 - **imagesTs** (optional) contains the images that belong to the test cases. nnU-Net does not use them!
 This could just be a convenient location for you to store these images.
+Remnant of the Medical Segmentation Decathlon folder structure.
 - **labelsTr** contains the images with the ground truth segmentation maps for the training cases.
 - **dataset.json** contains metadata of the dataset.